aselafernando/AsteriskCrossCompile/README.md

 # Using Compiled Versions

-Skip steps 1 and 2 above, and in step 3 pick and choose the versions of libaries you wish to use.
+Skip steps 1 and 2 above, and in step 3 pick and choose the versions of libraries you want to use.
-Lastly you will have to copy over the libraries to the target located in ${ROOTDIR}
+Lastly after step 7, you will have to copy over the libraries to the target located in ${ROOTDIR}